What is this medicine?

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to clocortolone, steroids, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to milk thistle, ragweed, other herbs, plants, medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant